Life’s a 'gasy

 Historically, Tana is the capital of the Merina people, the largest ethnic group of the city’s estimated 1.3 million inhabitants.
 Combining the surrounding urban areas brings this total metropolitan population to nearly 3 million.
 All 18 Malagasy ethnic groups, plus Chinese, Indians, Europeans and other origins, are well rooted in the capital.

-Day Two: Tana Tour and on to Andasibe for a night walk in Analamazaotra Special Reserve
+Day Two: Antananarivo Tour and on to Andasibe for a night walk in Analamazaotra Special Reserve

-We check out of the Ibis after breakfast and enjoy a city tour of Tana.
+We check out of the Ibis after breakfast and enjoy a city tour of Antananarivo.
 Divided in three, the lower, middle and upper parts, it’s a mishmash of French colonial and Malagasy architecture.

 The city is dotted with agriculture, industry and enterprise: rice paddies, chicken coops, grazing Zebu cattle, makeshift fish farms, handmade brick factories, every inch is sustaining a livelihood somehow.